 Aimee has a BS in Marine and Atmospheric Science from the University of Miami in Coral Gables, Florida and an MS in Fisheries Science from the University of Maryland Center for Environmental Science.

-Stephanie Rousso, Project Coordinator
+Stephanie Rousso, Mexico Coordinator

 Stephanie develops community based sea turtle conservation models and trains citizen scientists to identify and record observations of turtles in marine environments.